 I have a PhD in theoretical physics (University of Helsinki, 2001).
 I hold a Title of Docent in information and computer science (tietojenkäsittelytiede) at the School of Science of Aalto University, Finland, and in computer science from the University of Helsinki.

-Even though my doctoral thesis was about particle physics, I have been for over two decades involved in computer science and especially data analysis.
+Even though my doctoral thesis was about particle physics, I have been involved in computer science for over two decades, especially data analysis.
 My primary interests lie in the areas of data mining, machine learning, artificial intelligence, and related algorithms.

-I am especially interested in explorative data analysis, in being able to make analytic decisions with the help of large heterogenous data sources, and in introducing new methods and computational concept into other sciences and application areas.
+I am especially interested in explorative data analysis, in being able to make analytic decisions with the help of large heterogeneous data sources, and in introducing new methods and computational concepts into other sciences and application areas.
 Computation is the new common language for sciences, just like mathematics.
-The technology has however been available only for a relatively short time.
-Many of the fundamental concepts and methods have therefore not been yet invented, which makes this an exciting field to work in.
+The technology has, however, been available only for a relatively short time.
+Therefore, Many fundamental concepts and methods have not yet been invented, making this an exciting field to work in.

 For more information, please see: